Wildebeest (ride)

-Wildebeest is a water coaster at Holiday World & Splashin' Safari in Santa Claus, Indiana, United States.
-It was designed and built beginning in 2009 by ProSlide Technology; it opened on May 7, 2010.
-Wildebeest is named after the African mammal, keeping with the water park's safari theme.
-When it was completed in 2010, Wildebeest held the record for the world's longest water coaster at 1710 ft long.
-It held that record until May 11, 2012, when Mammoth, Holiday World's second water coaster, took over the title at 1763 ft long.
-In 2010, Wildebeest was voted the world's "Best New Waterpark Ride" at the Golden Ticket Awards, which are presented annually by Amusement Today magazine.
-Wildebeest was also awarded the Golden Ticket Award for "Best Waterpark Ride" in 2010, 2011, and 2022.
+Wildebeest is a water coaster at Holiday World & Splashin' Safari in Santa Claus, Indiana.
+It was designed by ProSlide Technology in 2009, and it opened to the public on May 7, 2010.
+Wildebeest is named after the African mammal of the same name, keeping with the water park's safari theme.
+When it was completed in 2010, Wildebeest took the record for the world's longest water coaster at 1710 ft long.
+It held that record until May 11, 2012, when Mammoth, Holiday World's second water coaster, debuted at 1763 ft long.
+In 2010, Wildebeest was voted the world's Best New Waterpark Ride at the Golden Ticket Awards, which are presented annually by Amusement Today magazine.
+Wildebeest was also awarded the Golden Ticket Award for Best Waterpark Ride in 2010, 2011, and 2022.

 History

-Development

-On August 13, 2009, Holiday World & Splashin' Safari announced Wildebeest, a ProSlide HydroMagnetic Rocket that was to be built to the north of Bahari Wave Pool.
+On August 13, 2009, Holiday World & Splashin' Safari announced Wildebeest, a HydroMagnetic Rocket slide that was to be built to the north of Bahari Wave Pool.
 Unique to Wildebeest was its use of a conveyor belt to transport riders uphill from ground level.
-This allowed riders unable to climb stairs to ride, unlike all other water coasters at the time.
+This allowed park guests unable to climb stairs to ride, unlike other water coasters at the time.
 Another unique feature of Wildebeest was its length.
-When completed, the water coaster was 1710 ft long, making it the longest coaster in the world at the time (Holiday World's second water coaster, Mammoth, would later claim that title).
-During the construction of Wildebeest, producers from the National Geographic Channel's World's Toughest Fixes visited the park to document the progress.
+When completed, the water coaster was 1710 ft long, making it the longest coaster in the world at the time.
+During the construction of Wildebeest, producers from National Geographic's World's Toughest Fixes visited the park to document the process.

 Wildebeest opened on May 7, 2010.
-When the HydroMagnetic water coaster opened, it operated with fourteen 4-passenger boats.
-The riders in each boat are seated toboggan-style, rather than facing each other as on most traditional water slides.

 Characteristics

-Station

-Wildebeest features two stations: a station for loading and a station for unloading.
-To enter the station, guests walk through the ride entrance and up the ramp.
-Guests then navigate a multitude of queue switchbacks.
-After passing through the switchbacks, guests approach the loading station.
-The loading station is split in half by the conveyor belt that eventually takes the boats up the lift hill.
-On the side of the station closest to the queues there is a grouping area, where riders from the main line and single riders line merge to ensure every seat is filled.
-The side of the loading station opposite the queues is the location of the ride operator's controls.
-At the end of the ride, boats enter the unloading station, at which point riders unload.
-The empty boats then pass over a series of rollers arranged in a curve that carry the boat back to the loading station.